grantcarthew/start-prototype/docs/cli/start-doctor.md

 **Exit codes:**

-- 0 - All checks passed (no errors)
+- 0 - All checks passed (no issues)
-- 1 - Configuration errors (broken config)
-- 2 - Missing dependencies (agents not installed)
-- 3 - Asset issues (outdated or missing)
+- 1 - Issues found (errors or warnings)
-- 4 - Multiple issues (combination of above)

 ## Output